Tufin/blog/s3-scanner/README.md

 _Scan_ gets a bucket to scan and foreach file it will send a pointer to the downloaded file.

 ### S3Scanner Implementation
-Before getting list of file's names in a bucket, we need to create an SDK S3 service in the `S3Scanner` constructor:
+Before getting list of file's names in a bucket, we need to create S3 service in the `S3Scanner` constructor:
 ```go
 func NewS3Scanner(region string, dir string) *S3Scanner {